hossein1387/MLExperiments/BinNet/README.md

 ## Linear Regression

 My Implementation of BinaryConnect.
-Read the paper [here](https://arxiv.org/abs/1511.00363)
+Read the paper [here](https://arxiv.org/abs/1511.00363) Please refer to the [original implementation](https://github.com/MatthieuCourbariaux/BinaryConnect) of BinnaryConnect for more information.

-Here is how the layers are computed
+Here is how the layers are computed:

 <img src="https://github.com/hossein1387/MLExperiments/blob/mnist/Figs/binnect_ak.png" width="700" />